J9-tops/telex-ai-agent/README.md

 # Freelance Trends Agent 🚀

-An AI agent that tracks the latest freelancing jobs from RemoteOK and identifies emerging trends in skills, roles, and technologies using the A2A (Agent-to-Agent) protocol.
+An AI agent that tracks the latest freelancing jobs and identifies emerging trends in skills, roles, and technologies using the A2A (Agent-to-Agent) protocol.

-## Features ✨
+## Features

-- **Automated Job Scraping**: Continuously fetches jobs from RemoteOK API
+- **Automated Job Scraping**: Continuously fetches jobs from  API
 - **Trend Analysis**: Identifies trending skills, technologies, and job roles
 - **A2A Protocol Support**: Full JSON-RPC 2.0 A2A protocol implementation
 - **REST API**: Traditional REST endpoints for job search and statistics